-Want to go where hordes of tourists haven't yet traveled?
-You're not alone.
-Vacations to unspoiled destinations are growing in popularity.
-These locations are filled with gorgeous scenery, beautiful beaches, astonishing amounts of wildlife, and opportunities for soft adventure.
+Choose to take the route less-traveled on your next trip.
+Vacations to unspoiled destinations are some of today’s most sought after experiences.
+These locations are filled with beautiful beaches, astonishing amounts of wildlife, and a wealth of opportunities for discovery and adventure.

-* The Islands of Tahiti.
+2. The Islands of Tahiti.
 Paul Gauguin Cruises' luxury cruise ship, the m/s Paul Gauguin, is one of the best ways to explore the stellar landscapes, culture, history, and natural wonders found in Tahiti, French Polynesia and the South Pacific.
 This ship was specifically designed for the shallower waters found in this region, so guests are able to visit smaller ports that aren't available on larger ships.
-Although all of the line's Tahiti & South Pacific itineraries are good choices for exploring this relatively untouched region, the best for voyaging to remote destinations are the 10-night Society Islands & Tuamotus sailings.
-Guests on this extensive itinerary visit lush Huahine, breathtaking Bora Bora, Rangiroa - home to tiny villages and black pearl farms, and Fakarava - designated by UNESCO as a nature reserve.
-For more information, visit http://www.pgcruises.com.
+Although all of the line's Tahiti & South Pacific itineraries are excellent choices for exploring this relatively untouched region, some of the best options for voyaging to remote destinations are Paul Gauguin Cruises’ 10-night Society Islands & Tuamotus sailings.
+Guests on this extensive itinerary visit lush Huahine, breathtaking Bora Bora, Rangiroa - home to tiny villages and black pearl farms, and Fakarava, designated by UNESCO as a nature reserve.
+Other stops include tiny, exclusive Taha'a and lovely Moorea.
+For more information, visit https://www.pgcruises.com.

-* The Grenadines.
-Set in the crystal clear turquoise waters of the southern Caribbean, over 30 palm-studded islands make up the Grenadines chain.
-It’s easy to get away from the crowds here.
+4. The Grenadines.
+Located in the vibrant turquoise waters of the Southern Caribbean, over 30 palm-studded islands make up the Grenadines chain.
 The Grenadines are pristine gems, each little isle lovelier than the last.
-Star Clippers’ Royal Clipper ship sails to these islands from Barbados from late fall through spring, visiting Grenada, St. Vincent, Bequia, Martinique, St. Lucia, and Tobago Cays, a national park offering exceptional snorkeling.
-There’s even a “Captain’s Best” beach day at a deserted Grenadines islet of the Captain’s choice.
+Star Clippers’ Royal Clipper ship sails round-trip from Barbados through the Grenadines from late fall through spring, visiting Grenada, St. Vincent, Bequia, Martinique, St. Lucia, and Tobago Cays, a national park offering exceptional snorkeling.
+It's easy to escape the crowds here.
+The ship's itinerary even features a “Captain’s Best” beach day at a deserted Grenadines islet of the Captain’s choice.
 On a Star Clippers tall ship cruise, guests also have the opportunity to climb the mast and lay in the bowsprit net above the ocean in solitary enjoyment.
-Star Clippers’ graceful sailing ships accommodate less than 200 passengers and allow adventurers to visit ports that cannot be accessed by large cruise ships.
+It sounds magical.
+Star Clippers’ graceful sailing ships accommodate less than 200 passengers, enabling adventurers to visit ports that cannot be accessed by large cruise ships.
 Star Clippers offers an extensive free watersports program as well as special activities such as beach barbecues and pirate night parties under the stars.
-For additional information, visit http://www.starclippers.com.
+For additional information, visit https://www.starclippers.com.